NanaAidoo/IGME-470/Jenga.md

 There are sound sensors throught the floor which are set to a specific loud sound, specifically anything higher than the sound bubble wrap popping

-If the sensors are activated then it triggers motors underneath the tower which will cause the tower to shake
+If the sensors are activated then it triggers motors underneath the table the tower is sitting on which will cause the tower to shake